etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/create-spring-boot-project.md

 Etendo compile task will generate java files in the `src-gen` directory.

 Great job!
 You've successfully created a new Spring Boot project.
-To proceed with the next steps, please navigate to the [next step]().
+To proceed with the next steps, please navigate to the [**Tutorials**](/docs/developer-guide/etendo-rx/tutorials) section.